FractalBlocks/Fractal/DEVELOPMENT.md

 - Implement fractal-native using anvil
 - Implement fractal-native iOS
   - Implement anvil-ios, Note that we can use [PortalView](https://github.com/guidomb/PortalView)

-## TODOs

-What are missing for this repo:

-- Cancelable callbacks from subcribables in tasks, via an instance index
-- Document use cases on stateless components and modules
-- Implement an example of charts (D3) (SERVICE 3PARTY-DOM-INTEGRATION)
-- Implement on demand large app loading example (@carloslfu)
-- Implement pouchdb integration example (@carloslfu)
-- Implement an example of whole service pattern, serviceTest module and API definitions
-- Implement ui-modules as an example of setting-up an own design framework for an app, take the button from quickstart repo

 ## Ideas